 The check-module-version command will compare the version string given against the version string of the named module.
 If there is not a module with the specified name, the version string given is not a string of numbers separated by periods, or the module's version is not a string of numbers separated by periods then it will print a warning and return nil.
 If all of the values are valid, then it will compare the numbers from the two versions left to right one at a time.
 If the module's number is less than the specified number it will print a warning indicating the version mismatch and return nil.
 If the numbers are the same it will test the next numbers if there are any.
 If the module's number is greater than the specified number and warn-if-newer was given as a non-nil value then it will print a warning indicating the version mismatch and return nil, otherwise it will test the next numbers if there are any.
-If there were more numbers provided for the version-string than there are in the module's version number it will print a warning indicating a mismatch and return nil.
-If none of the mismatching conditions have resulted in a warning then it will return t.
+If it has not resulted in a mismatch after testing the numbers of the versions, if there were more numbers provided for the version-string than there are in the module's version number it will print a warning indicating a mismatch and return nil, otherwise it will return t.